Trinidad and Tobago: Geography

 Trinidad and Tobago is situated between 10° 2' and 11° 12' N latitude and 60° 30' and 61° 56' W longitude, with the Caribbean Sea to the north, the Atlantic Ocean to the east and south, and the Gulf of Paria to the west.
-It is located in the far south-east of the Caribbean region, with the island of Trinidad being just 11 km off the coast of Venezuela in mainland South America across the Columbus Channel.
+It is located in the far south-east of the Caribbean region, with the island of Trinidad being just 6 NM off the coast of Venezuela in mainland South America across the Columbus Channel.
 The islands are a physiographic extension of South America.
 Covering an area of 5128 km2, the country consists of two main islands, Trinidad and Tobago, separated by a 20 nmi strait, plus a number of much smaller islands, including Chacachacare, Monos, Huevos, Gaspar Grande (or Gasparee), Little Tobago, and Saint Giles Island.